 Degree?
 Check.
 Work experience?
 Check.
 Create a line of products?
 Check.
 In four years, interior designer Sarah Strader has achieved what many designers aspire for throughout their entire careers.
-But her goal isn’t to attract international recognition or make lots of money; it’s to have a positive influence in the design of space.

 “I have a burning need to impact and improve the way we design spaces,” said Strader.
 “Anticipating how a group of people will function and move though a space is our goal as designers and civil servants to humanity.
 We are to be compassionate about great design and not discriminate against the end user.
 As design humanitarians we are called to create graceful spaces that radiate functionality.